Ninja-Squad/ninja-squad.github.com/_posts/2018-09-06-angular-performances-part-1.md

 So the first tip is very obvious: be careful with your assets sizes!

 The assets loading phase depends on how many assets you want to load.
 A lot will be slow.
 Big ones will be slow.
-Especially if the network is not that good, which happens more than you think: you might test your application on a fiber optic connection, but some of your actual users might be in the middle of nowhere, using slow 3G.
+Especially if the network is not that good, which happens more often than you think: you might test your application on a fiber optic connection, but some of your actual users might be in the middle of nowhere, using slow 3G.
 Here is what you can do.

 ### Bundle your application